Matriculation: Orientation & Advisement

 Alternatives to Taking MiraCosta College’s Assessments

-- To use high school transcripts, please visit miracosta.edu/testing to see the list of criteria that will exempt you from taking the English and/or math assessments.
+- To use high school transcript information, please visit miracosta.edu/testing to see the list of criteria that will exempt you from taking the English and/or math assessments.

-- Provide transcripts from another regionally accredited college showing you’ve received a “C” or better in a prerequisite English or mathematics course.
+- Provide transcripts from another regionally accredited college showing you’ve received a “C” or better in a prerequisite English or mathematics course to the Admissions and Records Office.

 - Bring your English or mathematics assessment results from another California community college to the Testing Office.
 Documents must state the courses in which you are eligible to enroll.